GET A CALL BACK

 Flexibility

-This extension provides flexibility for account holders who do not need the funds immediately and prefer to let their investments grow.
+This extension facility helps account holders who do not need funds immediately and prefer to let their investments grow.

 Tax Benefits and Considerations